geocam/geocamMapSet/README.rst

 | __END_LICENSE__

 ===============================================================================
-``geocamMapSet`` -- django app for managing multi-layer mapsets with mapSetJSON
+``geocamMapSet`` -- Django app for managing multi-layer mapsets with mapSetJSON
 ===============================================================================

                 The ``geocamMapSet`` Python/Django app provides a map